fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ![Screen shot of the UI Options buttons, unstyled](../images/uio-buttons.png "Screen shot of the UI Options buttons, unstyled")

-<div class="infusion-docs-note"><strong>Note:</strong> that it doesn't matter what text you put in the button.
+<div class="infusion-docs-note"><strong>Note:</strong> It doesn't matter what text you put in the button.
 The UI Options component will add a label and update it to reflect whether or not the panel is currently open.
-You can configure the text that the component uses by setting its configuration parameters.
-(After you've finished the tutorial, check out the instructional demo Fat Panel UI Options - Custom Show-Hide Button for an example of configuring the button text.)</div>
+You can configure the text that the component uses by setting its configuration parameters. </div>

 ### The Table of Contents ###